Elinor Florence, Author

 Rations and Recipes in Wartime

-For five long years during World War Two, meat, sugar and other products were rationed in Canada.
+Rationing was a fact of life in the Second World War.
+For five long years people ate less meat, sugar and other products.
 But there were few complaints.
 Not only were we feeding the desperate British population, we were shipping enormous quantities of food to our own armed forces, and our prisoners of war.

 Not only were we feeding Britain, but also our own fighting forces overseas, prisoners of war, and starving refugees from many war-torn countries.

-Fully committed to the war effort, we Canadians stretched our war rations by planting Victory Gardens, canning and preserving fruit and vegetables, fishing, hunting, and recycling every last scrap of food.
+Fully committed to the war effort, we Canadians stretched our war ration coupons by planting Victory Gardens, canning and preserving fruit and vegetables, fishing, hunting, and recycling every last scrap of food.

 Eleven million ration cards were issued in this country, and here’s what they looked like.

-Inside there were coupons issued for such things as sugar, butter and meat.
+Inside there were stamps issued for such things as sugar, butter and meat.

 Canadian participation was voluntary, but in 1942 rationing was introduced to ensure equal treatment for everyone.
 The government guaranteed that (for the most part) there would be no hoarding and no profiteering.
 At the end of the war, 90 percent of Canadians said the program had been administered fairly.
 Selling food on the black market was a criminal offence.